ccasca/ccasca/README.md

 ⋆⁺₊⋆ i go by any pronouns idrm:33 you can call me casca/cass !!
 I'm a silently fishcial lover.. heh

 please feel free to c+h with me anytime!!
 I don't mind you touching my pixel..
+I'm trying to be friendly okay 😡